Introduction

 gastroenterologist were baffled.
 Medication had little effect.
 Eventually

-this person was referred to me for psychological treatment.
+he was referred to me for psychological treatment.

 I told him we werent going to get rid of the vomiting;